Mandawi/ToWear/README.md

         If desired, you can give the app information every day about what you wore and how you felt.
 This will be compared to the weather outside for that given day; the next time you ask for a suggestion, you will get more personalized outfits.

 ### 2. For Developers <a name="ideas_developer"></a>
+        Make sure to download all dependencies using "pip install -r requirements.txt" without quotes in cmd.
 ### 3. Appearance of the app <a name="appearance"></a>

 ### 4. Features in the works <a name="new"></a>